MicrosoftDocs/cpp-docs/docs/mfc/windows-sockets-stream-sockets.md

  A telephone call provides a good analogy for a stream.
 Under normal circumstances, the receiving party hears what you say in the order that you say it, without duplication or loss.
 Stream sockets are appropriate, for example, for implementations such as the File Transfer Protocol (FTP), which facilitates transferring ASCII or binary files of arbitrary size.

  Stream sockets are preferable to datagram sockets when the data must be guaranteed to arrive and when data size is large.
 For more information about stream sockets, see the Windows Sockets specification.
-The specification is available in the [!INCLUDE[winSDK](../atl/includes/winsdk_md.md)].
+The specification is available in the Windows SDK.

  Using stream sockets can be superior to applications designed to use a datagram socket for broadcasting to all receiving sockets on the network because